 Making Connections: 2014-19 Halifax Active Transportation Priorities Plan was approved by Regional Council on September 9, 2014.
 The Plan outlines the approach that the municipality will take to attract more residents to walking and bicycling for the next five years.
 For more information and links to all the plan maps please visit the Active Transportation Plan page.

-Check out the HRM Bike Map.
+Check out the municipal Bike Map.
 Get your online copy here.
-Hard copies are available at HRM Customer Service Centres and Recreation Centres.
+Hard copies are available at municipal Customer Service Centres and Recreation Centres.